camunda/camunda/docs/src/kubernetes/accessing-operate.md

 > kubectl port-forward svc/<RELEASE NAME>-nginx-ingress-controller 8080:80
 ```

-Then you should be able to access Operate pointing your broswer at [http://localhost:8080](http://localhost:8080/)
+Then you should be able to access Operate pointing your browser at [http://localhost:8080](http://localhost:8080/)

 ![Operate Login](/kubernetes/operate-login.png)